Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Practical issues Practical issues

 The index needs to be optimized over the set of all possible projections to find interesting concavities.
-This requires the binned data to be comparable, thus the bins are fixed for all planes.
+This requires the binned data to be comparable, thus \emph{the bins are fixed for all planes}.
 For each slice we first center the projected data before binning it.

-In the simulated examples in this paper the radius of the hypersphere is known, and is used to define the radial boundary.
-In applied problems the radius of a random projection can be used to estimate it, with a procedure for handling points that fall outside that boundary.
+In the simulated examples in this paper the radius of the hypersphere, \(R\), is known, and is used to define the radial boundary.
+In practice, the radius of a random projection can be used to estimate \(R\).
+When observed points for any new projection, or slice, fall outside of the sphere, they might be grouped into the outer bin.

-Note that the fixed angular binning can break rotational invariance of the index in a small way, and this can be noticed during optimization.
-One approach to mitigate this effect could be to evaluate the index at several small rotations within a single angular bin window and combine the values.
+Note that, the fixed angular binning can marginally affect rotational invariance of the index.
+To mitigate this, combining index values from several small rotations within a single angular bin window might be done at each step.

 \hypertarget{sufficient-sample-size}{